 I started waking up between 1 and 3 am with my mind racing, unable to fall asleep for hours.
 I was so anxious that I could wake up at 1 am and go the entire day running on nervous energy.

 About one month later I was shocked to find out that I was pregnant.
-Now the insomnia was happening even more regularly as I tried to wrap my mind around the logistics of bringing another little person into our family on the cusp of my fortieth birthday.
+Now the insomnia was happening even more regularly as I tried to wrap my mind around the logistics of bringing another little person into our family by my fortieth birthday.

 When I learned about the Nourished Motherhood program, I knew I needed to do it.
 I simply knew too many other mamas in my stage of life who were entering burn-out with adrenal fatigue, insomnia, and hormone imbalances.
 I wanted to do something before I reached that point.